VaporousCreeper/E2-VaporCore/.github/ISSUE_TEMPLATE/bug_report.md

 # Details
 name: Bug report
-about: Report a bug about VaporCore
+<br>about: Report a bug about VaporCore

 ---